-- 1. The customer communicates with a representative of the NIST Office of Reference Materials responsible for customer service (srminfo@nist.gov) to request a radioactive SRM.
-Requests for orders can be accepted only via fax or email. - 2.
-This contact determines the customer's needs and provides a quote for the radioactivity SRM material requested.
-License verification is performed following Interdivisional Procedure IP1-1 (maintained by RSD) before quote is completed and offered to the customer.
+- 1. The customer communicates with a representative of the NIST Office of Reference Materials responsible for customer service (srminfo@nist.gov) or SRM technical contact to request a radioactive SRM.
+Customers are then directed to the E-commerce webpage to create an account and request a quote. - 2.
+License verification is performed following Interdivisional Procedure IP1-1 (maintained by RSD) before a quote is completed and offered to the customer.
 Customer approval of this quote constitutes an agreement with the customer and establishes acceptance of the customer's purchase order (PO) and order billing to the customer.
-Authorized personnel enter the PO data into the SRM order system and provide the appropriate paperwork to the RPD to begin the shipping process.
-Upon receipt of the paperwork, authorized RPD personnel package the SRM(s) in accordance with the appropriate regulations and accompanied by any additional required paperwork. - 3.
-The NIST Radiation Safety Division (RSD) checks the package for proper preparation and for the absence of any radioactive contamination.
-RSD also verifies the regulatory compliance of the transfer, if needed.
-Once approved by RSD, the package is taken to the NIST Shipping and Receiving Group for pickup by the carrier. - 4.
-Authorized RPD personnel acknowledge the shipment of the order to the SRM order system, this action initiates shipment tracking notification and order billing to the customer.
+The SRM order system provides the appropriate paperwork to the RPD to begin the shipping process.
+Upon

-Version Date Author Approval Pages Filename 7.6 12/16/24 СМО AKT 20 of 36 RPDQMIIv760
+Version Date Author Approval Pages Filename 7.7 03/05/25 CMO/LLP/ AKT AKT 19 of 36 RPDQMIIv770